disho5/local-docs-ai-agent/README.md

 - The vector database is on your disk `(./chroma_db/)`
 - Requests to LLM are processed through Ollama on your machine
 - **Not a single byte is lost to the internet**

+# 🤝 Support the project

+This project is open source.
+If you find it useful:

+- ⭐ Star it on GitHub
+- 💬 Report bugs in Issues
+- 💰 Support the developer through GitHub Sponsors (coming soon)

+# 📜 License

+License – free to use for personal and commercial purposes.